JayMarzan36/JayMarzan36/README.md

 # Hello there, I'm Jay! 😁

 I'm a freshman in college studying Computer Science at [Utah State University][1].
 I'm on the fence about what I want to do in computer science, but I have a couple of ideas on what I want to do.
+Maybe cause I'm interested in almost everything.
+Such as data, machine learning, and software development.
 I'm passionate about all things programming and always looking to learn something new.

 #### Looking to Contact me?
 * jaymarzan36@gmail.com